CBC TV 8: Coverage

 CBC-TV 8 can also be seen on channel 108 on Multi-Choice TV, the CBC's wireless cable television system.
 The broadcasting area of the station also reaches the neighbouring islands of Dominica, Grenada, Saint Lucia, and Saint Vincent and the Grenadines.

+Plans have been formulated for upgrading to the ATSC standard, however concerns have been raised over selecting this system due to possible prohibitive costs associated.

 The station provides Barbadians with some off-air news and sports updates via social media including Facebook and Twitter.
 Rebroadcasts of the news and other special programmes are posted on the station's official YouTube channel "CBCBARBADOS".